 Facilities at the school include a library, two computer labs, a gymnasium (equipped for sports such as basketball, volleyball, indoor soccer and badminton), a swimming pool, science labs, a music room, art room, cafeteria and medical clinic.
 Facilities are, in effect, satisfactory, but as the school continues to grow, its position in the centre of Abu Dhabi will put constraints on its ability to expand these offerings.
 The school is said to already be considering a move to a new location.
 Classroom sizes, as well as indoor/outdoor sport facilities are already an issue for the school.

 Previous concerns raised by ADEK in relation to resources - and notably a lack of technology and interactive white boards in the classrooms - appear to have been addressed with the latest inspection report pronouncing the facilities and resources as Very Good.

-In terms of the six key performance standards, ICS was rated Acceptable in the key areas of Student Achievement, Teaching and Assessment and the Curriculum, but Good in relation to Students' Personal and Social Development and their Innovation Skills, and the Leadership and Management of the school.
-ICS was rated Very Good in the Protection, Care, Guidance and Support of students, and the Leadership and Management of the school.
+In terms of the six key performance standards, ICS was rated Good in the key areas of Student Achievement, Teaching and Assessment, the Curriculum, Students' Personal and Social Development and their Innovation Skills, and the Leadership and Management of the school.
+ICS was rated Very Good in the Protection, Care, Guidance and Support of students.
+There were improvements in 4 of the six measures.

 Inspectors noted that the school had implemented most of the recommendations from the previous reports.
 They found the school's strengths to be:

 There are clearly improvements being made at ICS.
 In particular, the establishment of the California State Curriculum, the widespread use of ICT and the growing culture of innovation within the school, both in lessons and extra-curricula activities, and the care and support provided to students are positive signs.
 There remains an overall requirement to raise standards across most subjects in most sections of the school, but the improvements in teaching and assessment, and the curriculum made so far are beginning to impact Students' Achievement.